PromptLoop: Plug-and-Play Prompt Refinement via Latent Feedback for Diffusion Model Alignment: Introduction

 To bridge this gap, we propose a generalized RL-based reward alignment framework called {\em PromptLoop} that achieves structural analogy to weight-level fine-tuning while preserving the modularity of prompt refinement (Fig.~\ref{fig:framework}).
 Specifically, our method introduces a plug-and-play prompt refinement module as a policy.
-This module leverages a MLLM to process feedback from the intermediate latent $\bm{x}_t$ as one of the states, analogous to diffusion RL formulations, and then refines the prompt $\bm{c}_t$ as the action injected into subsequent denoising steps.
+This module leverages an MLLM to process feedback from the intermediate latent $\bm{x}_t$ as one of the states, analogous to diffusion RL formulations, and then refines the prompt $\bm{c}_t$ as the action injected into subsequent denoising steps.
 Thus, the sampling dynamics are adaptively adjusted without direct fine-tuning of the diffusion model itself.
 Unlike approaches that either delay feedback until after sampling or confine it to external loops, our method adopts a diffusion RL–style closed-loop design that embeds refinement directly within a single diffusion pass, ultimately enabling fine-grained adaptive control and improved efficiency.
-Extensive experiments across diverse diffusion models and reward functions demonstrate that our approach not only achieves effective reward optimization, but also generalizes robustly to unseen models, composes orthogonally with existing alignment methods, and mitigates over-optimization and reward hacking.
-These results establish PromptLoop as a practical and versatile approach to reward alignment for diffusion models.
+Despite the introduction of iterative MLLM-based policy inference, our implementation keeps the inference-time overhead at a practically manageable level compared to standard diffusion model sampling.